robshlee/GANs_image_classification_keras/README.md

 ### Repository Files

 **'Image Classification using Keras.ipynb':** Jupyter notebook with all work pertaining to the capstone.
-This file should be looked at for any grading purposes from instructors. <br/><br/>
 **'Learning Material':** A directory of learning/practice material used throughout the development of this capstone.
+**'images':** Generator images are saved here.
+**'loss':** Plots of GAN loss are saved here.
+**'models':** Trained GAN models will be saved here.
+**'archive':** Saved images/models from different iterations of the GAN will be saved here.